How can I help my child prepare for their senior school entrance interview?

 Understand more about interview preparation.

-Over the past decade, both applications and excellent pupils applying have increased.
-Selective private schools increasingly rely on interviews and pre-tests to assess whether your child will thrive at the school and benefit from the educational experience they offer.
+Over the past decade, both the number of applicants and the standard of candidates have increased.
+As a result, selective independent schools now rely more on interviews and pre-tests.
+These help schools decide whether a child will thrive and benefit from what they offer.

-In most cases, the interviewer will have access to your child’s exam score, the reference letter from your child’s current Head as well as their latest academic reports.
+The interviewer will have your child’s exam results, a reference from their current Head, and their latest school reports.

-We asked a group of leading senior school Heads how they would describe successful candidates and they gave us the following three key responses:
+We asked a group of senior school Heads how they would describe successful candidates.
+They highlighted three key qualities:

-It is essential that your child can talk enthusiastically about their hobbies, academic interests and current affairs.
+It is important that your child can speak confidently and enthusiastically about their hobbies, academic interests, and current affairs.

 Our top tip: read, read, read!